arkku/mouseps2serial/README.md

 ## Operation

 Once configured, operation is pretty much automatic.
-The watchdog timer is used to recover from errors by resetting the device automatically after 4 seconds if something goes wrong.
+The watchdog timer is used to recover from errors by resetting the device automatically after a few seconds if something goes wrong.
 A reset may also be forced by sending an exclamation mark (`!`) over the serial port.

 The indicator LED (if installed) is lit when a PS/2 mouse is connected and blinks on activity.

+If the mouse driver does not recognize the mouse, it is probably because it expects to read an id character on DTR pulse, and the pulse isn't working (not connected, wrong polarity).
+If using the Microsoft wheel mouse protocol, the id character may not be recognized by the driver (try the regular Microsoft protocol to verify).

+In case of problems, also try the Mouse Systems protocol when possible, since it has no handshake requirement (the DTR can simply be jumpered permanently).

+Also try the debug mode at 9600 bps on the same serial port and view the data in a terminal program.
+Send a question mark `?` over the serial line to query the status if you see no movement.
+The status update shows the PS/2 mouse id (if it is N/A, the PS/2 mouse was not correctly recognized), as well as the DTR and DIP configuration status.
+(The DIP switches take effect only on reset, so you may test the correct operation of the switches in debug mode.)

+If you are using the serial mouse in DOS, also try booting without any extended or expanded memory (no `HIMEM.SYS` or `EMM386.EXE` or equivalent).
+Also try a different mouse driver.